wlach/gtha-electrification/pages/financials.md

 The first two rows represent actual, real numbers.
 Unfortunately my utility bills don't go any further back than September 2022, so I can't really do an apples-to-apples comparison of the "total utility bill cost".
-One further caveat is that our solar system was only installed in mid-November 2023, so these numbers don't reflect the savings that I'd expect if we had the system installed in a full year.
-In particular, September and October are usually good solar months.

 I also included some bonus calculations for a few counterfactuals: